 🧠 Employee Assistance Program (EAP)

 At SCCCMH, we understand that personal issues and job performance challenges can be difficult to navigate.
-That is why we are proud to offer you a program that provides free and confidential support to you and your immediate family members!
+That is why we are proud to offer you a program that provides free and confidential support to you and your covered immediate family members!

 For more information, please refer to Personnel: Employee Assistance Program (EAP), Policy #06-001-0135.
 You can find EAP services available at the locations listed below: